LogoLogo

 This page describes how to setup the T4K log collector and collect logs for support analysis

 tvk-log-collector collects the logs, config and events of resources.
 Pod Logs can help you understand what is happening inside your application.
-The logs are particularly useful for debugging problems and monitoring cluster activity, alongside the metadata of all resources related to Trilio as either namespaced by providing namespaces name separated by comma or clustered from k8s cluster for debugging k8s-triliovault application.
+The logs are particularly useful for debugging problems and monitoring cluster activity, alongside the metadata of all resources related to Trilio as either namespaced by providing namespaces name separated by comma or clustered if no namespace provided from k8s cluster for debugging k8s-triliovault application.
 It also collects the CRDs yaml related to T4K and zip them.

 Pre-requisites:

 1. krew - kubectl-plugin manager.
-Install from here
+Install from

 2. kubectl - kubernetes command-line tool.
-Install from here
+Install from

 Supported OS and Architectures: